Mikkolehtimaki/neuro-mor/README.md

 ```
 pip install -e .
 ```
+or replace the `.` with the path to this project.
 All the dependencies will be downloaded automatically.

 Finally, confirm that the installation was successfull by executing the provided tests
 ```